Roconpaas

 1. How do I get the current URL in WordPress?

-2. How do I get only the slug of the current URL?
+2. How do I get only the slug of the current URL in WordPress?

 global $wp; $current_slug = add_query_arg(array(), $wp->request);

-3. Can I use these in WordPress plugins?
+3. Can I use the current URL inside WordPress plugins?

-Yes, the methods above work for posts, pages, archives, custom post types, and more.
+6. Do these methods work for posts, pages, archives, and custom post types?

 Leave a Reply